yasirkula/DownloadLinkGeneratorForGoogleDrive/README.md

 It is sufficient to just share the folder that contains your files publicly for those download links to work everywhere.
 Now you can write a simple script to fetch the download links from that list and use it however you want.

 Be aware that downloading big files using a direct download link will prompt a Drive dialog stating that "The file exceeds the maximum size that Google can scan." and the user must click "Download anyway" button to proceed.
+You can skip this step in C# using this example code snippet (uses WebClient): https://gist.github.com/yasirkula/d0ec0c07b138748e5feaecbd93b6223c